tivac/modular-css/docs/webpack.md

 ### `namedExports`

-Set to `false` to disable named exports, instead only the default export wll be used.
+Set to `false` to disable named exports, instead only the default export will be used.
 This is useful to avoid warnings when your classes aren't valid JS identifiers.